If you are considering giving injectable testosterone a try, you need to know as much as possible before plunging in and taking that first step.

 Much of the testosterone prescribed for testosterone replacement therapy is in the form of testosterone “esters.”

-An ester is simply a name for a chemical compound that forms from a reaction between a carboxylic acid and alcohol.
+An ester is merely a name for a chemical compound that forms from a reaction between a carboxylic acid and alcohol.

 A simple chemical diagram of this result is shown below in Figure A.